WillBooster/shared/packages/wb/README.md

 # wb

-`wb` provides a set of reusable npm scripts.
+`wb` offers a collection of reusable npm scripts, designed primarily for WillBooster Inc. but with potential utility for other projects as well.
-Though we develop `wb` for WillBooster repositories, we believe it is useful for other repositories.

 ## Usage